MG Software.

 What is Data Engineering? - Explanation & Meaning

 Data engineering is the discipline focused on designing, building, and maintaining systems and infrastructure for collecting, storing, processing, and making data available at scale.
-Data engineers build the foundations on which data analysis and machine learning become possible.
+Data engineers build the foundations on which data analysis, business intelligence, and machine learning become possible.
+Without solid data engineering, data remains scattered, inconsistent, and unreliable, leaving analytical insights and AI models resting on a shaky foundation.

-• A retail company building a data pipeline that combines sales data from 50+ stores, webshop events, and CRM data into a central data warehouse for unified reporting.
+• A retail company building a data pipeline that combines sales data from 50+ stores, webshop events, and CRM data into a central data warehouse for unified reporting, with dbt models tested and refreshed daily.

-• A logistics company setting up a streaming pipeline with Apache Kafka that processes GPS data from trucks in real-time for route optimization and delivery predictions.
+• A logistics company setting up a streaming pipeline with Apache Kafka that processes GPS data from trucks in real-time for route optimization, delivery predictions, and live status updates to customers.

-• A marketing agency building a self-service analytics platform with dbt and Snowflake where analysts can write their own queries on structured, reliable datasets.
+• A marketing agency building a self-service analytics platform with dbt and Snowflake where analysts can write their own queries on structured datasets with documented definitions and data quality guarantees.

 Related terms